Om-Prakash-Verma/AetherSchedule/README.md

 - **Context-Aware Candidate Pooling:** The pool of potential substitutes is intelligently restricted to teachers already allocated to that specific batch, ensuring substitutes are familiar with the student group and curriculum.

 ### 🔒 Granular & AI-Assisted Constraint Management
-- **AI-Assisted Constraint Builder:** Describe a complex scheduling rule in plain English (e.g., "No faculty should teach for more than 3 consecutive hours"), and Gemini will help formalize it into a structured constraint the system can enforce.
 - **Faculty Availability Matrix:** A simple, visual point-and-click matrix to define preferred and unavailable time slots for each faculty member.
 - **Pinned Assignments & Planned Leaves:** Lock in mandatory, non-negotiable events or block out dates for faculty holidays to ensure the AI respects all real-world constraints.
 - **Multi-Teacher Lab Assignments:** Accurately models real-world scenarios by allowing the assignment of two or more teachers to a single lab or practical session.